geeknik/glitch-gremlin-ai/DESIGN.md

 	1. On-Chain: A Solana program (“GlitchGremlinProgram”) that handles token escrow, records chaos requests, updates request states, and provides governance hooks.
 	2. Off-Chain: An AI-driven aggregator or service that periodically queries the blockchain for pending chaos requests, performs the requested tasks in a test environment, and writes back the results to the chain.

 By offloading the computationally heavy and dynamic AI tasks to an off-chain environment, the system preserves Solana’s throughput and keeps costs predictable.
-The on-chain program maintains trustless accountability and ensures that $GLITCH tokens are properly managed.
+The on-chain program maintains trustless accountability and ensures that $GREMLINAI tokens are properly managed.

 2.2 User Interactions

 A typical user or developer will interact with three main layers:
 	1. Wallet Layer: Any Solana-compatible wallet (Phantom, Solflare, Glow, etc.).
-This layer enables storing $GLITCH tokens, submitting transactions, and signing governance proposals or chaos requests.
+This layer enables storing $GREMLINAI tokens, submitting transactions, and signing governance proposals or chaos requests.
 	2. Front-End Interface: A web-based or CLI-based application that triggers chaos requests by sending instructions to the on-chain program.
 This interface also displays real-time or historical data on completed chaos tests.
 	3. Off-Chain AI Engine: Accessed indirectly via the GlitchGremlinProgram.
 Once a user sends a chaos request, the AI engine picks it up and runs the requested tests.
 The user sees logs and results in the front-end interface or via direct references in the on-chain data.